EL-Attention: Memory Efficient Lossless Attention for Generation

 \subsection{Main Results}

 We present inference speed for three model types (total five models), three tasks, three decoding methods (beam search, diverse beam search and greedy search) and two computation precision settings (fp16 and fp32) in Table~\ref{table.main_results}.
-Compared with the strong baseline multi-head attention with cache, EL-attention achieves 1.6x to 5.3x speedup for all models on these tasks and decoding methods.
+Compared with the baseline, EL-attention achieves 1.6x to 5.3x speedup for all models on these tasks and decoding methods.

 In beam search, the speed-up ratio is between 1.8x and 5.0x for half precision and 1.7x to 3.9x for single precision.
 For example, EL-attention has 5x speed-up for BART$_\textrm{large}$ model when inference on the CNN/DailyMail.
 EL-attention shows more than twice speed up for Transformer model on SQuAD 1.1.
 For GPT-2 model, speed is 1.8x and 2.2x for small and medium model size, respectively\footnote{The absolute speed for GPT-2 model are smaller due to a bottleneck operation in Huggingface Transformers v3.0.2, which searches for finished beams sequentially.}.